Jack Weston

 Jack Weston (born Morris Weinstein; August 21, 1924 – May 3, 1996) was an American actor.
 He was nominated for a Golden Globe Award in 1976 and a Tony Award in 1981.

 Career

 Weston, a native of Cleveland, Ohio, usually played comic roles in films such as Cactus Flower (1969) and Please Don't Eat the Daisies (1960).
-He occasionally took on heavier parts, such as the scheming crook and stalker, who along with Alan Arkin and Richard Crenna attempts to terrorize and rob a blind Audrey Hepburn in the 1967 film Wait Until Dark.
+He occasionally took on heavier parts, such as the scheming crook and stalker, who along with Alan Arkin and Richard Crenna attempted to terrorize and rob a blind Audrey Hepburn in the 1967 film Wait Until Dark.